smatsmats/r_public/README.md

 - built_all_states - make wa_and to be more generic
 - pull all of the configuration of making graphs and maps out and put in separate file.  maybe even make it explicit configuration.
+- make it a package
+- maybe used the new york times curated data?